Daily Life in Community

 Get cozy and heart-connected before bed in the candle lit meditation hall with loving-kindness meditation, and gentle singing or chanting.

-Monday is a silent practice day each week, where we practice sitting meditation, walking meditation, eating meditation and mindful movement / yoga / qi gong in noble silence.
+Monday is a silent practice day each week, where we practice guided sitting meditation, walking meditation, eating meditation and mindful movement / yoga / qi gong in noble silence.

 THE CAMPUS